sweeneychris/TheiaSfM/docs/source/sfm.rst

   A tolerance for the 1DSfM filter.
 Each relative translation is assigned a cost where the higher the cost, the more likely a relative translation is to be an outlier.
-Increasing this threshold makes the filtering more leniant, and decreasing it makes it more strict.
+Increasing this threshold makes the filtering more lenient, and decreasing it makes it more strict.

 .. member:: double ReconstructorEstimatorOptions::rotation_estimation_robust_loss_scale